LennartFr/global-financing-blockchain/README.md

 1. Instantiate the chaincode on the peer node.
 1. Use a Global Finance application to interact with the Hyperledger Fabric network through API calls using the `fabric-network` npm library.
 Admins can also use the application to create new participants.

-# Components

-* [Visual Studio Code](https://code.visualstudio.com/download) is a code editor that's redefined and optimized for building and debugging modern web and cloud applications.

-* [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.
-* [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.

 ## Technologies used
 + [Nodejs](https://www.python.org/) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
 + [Bootstrap](https://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JavaScript.
++ [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.

 ### Prerequisites